gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 bounds_U, bounds_L = NN_formulate!(jump_model, NN_model, init_U, init_L; bound_tightening="standard", compress=true)
 ```

-The function returns boundaries for each neuron and the `jump_model` is updated in the function.
-By default objective function of the `jump_model` is set to the dummy function *"Max 1"*.
+The function returns boundaries for each neuron and the `jump_model` is updated by the function.
+By default, the objective function of the `jump_model` is set to the dummy function *"Max 1"*.

-This formulation enables compression by setting `compress=true`.
-Compression drops inactive neurons (or dead neurons) and decreases size of the MILP.
+With this function, compression can be enabled by setting `compress=true`.
+Compression drops inactive neurons (dead neurons) and thus decreases size of the MILP.

 Possible bound-tightening strategies include: `fast` (default), `standard`, `output`, and `precomputed`.

 !!! note

-    When you use `precomputed` bound-tightening, you should also provide upper and loswer boundaries for the neurons (`U_bounds`, `L_bounds`) and nothing is returned.
+    When you use `precomputed` bound-tightening, you should also provide upper and lower boundaries for the neurons (`U_bounds`, `L_bounds`) and nothing is returned.

 ```julia
  NN_formulate!(jump_model, NN_model, init_U, init_L; bound_tightening="precomputed", U_bounds=bounds_U, L_bounds=bounds_L, compress=true)